Winweb Logo

 The provider of the pages (Google Cloud Platform / Firebase Hosting) automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
 These are:

-The collection of this data is carried out on the basis of Art.
+The collection of this data is based on Art.
 6 para.
 1 lit. f GDPR.
 The website operator has a legitimate interest in the technically error-free presentation and optimization of its website – for this purpose, the server log files must be recorded.
 The log files are stored by Google Cloud for a limited period of time and then automatically deleted.

 Contact form

-If you send us inquiries via contact form, your details from the inquiry form including the contact details you provided there will be stored by us for the purpose of processing the inquiry and in case of follow-up questions.
-We will not pass on this data without your consent.
+If you send us inquiries via contact form, your details from the inquiry form including the contact data you provided there will be stored by us for the purpose of processing the inquiry and in case of follow-up questions.
+We do not pass on this data without your consent.

-The data you enter in the contact form will remain with us until you request us to delete it, revoke your consent to storage or the purpose for data storage no longer applies (e.g. after your inquiry has been fully processed).
+The data you enter in the contact form will remain with us until you request us to delete it, revoke your consent to storage, or the purpose for data storage no longer applies (e.g. after your request has been fully processed).
 Mandatory statutory provisions – in particular retention periods – remain unaffected.

-If you contact us by email, telephone or fax, your inquiry including all personal data resulting from it (name, inquiry) will be stored and processed by us for the purpose of handling your request.
-We do not pass on this data without your consent.
+If you contact us by e-mail, telephone or fax, your inquiry including all personal data resulting from it (name, inquiry) will be stored and processed by us for the purpose of handling your request.
+We will not pass on this data without your consent.

-The data sent to us by you via contact inquiries will remain with us until you request us to delete it, revoke your consent to its storage, or the purpose for storing the data no longer applies (e.g. after your request has been fully processed).
+The data you send to us via contact inquiries remains with us until you request that we delete it, revoke your consent to storage, or the purpose for data storage no longer applies (e.g. after your request has been fully processed).
 Mandatory statutory provisions – in particular statutory retention periods – remain unaffected.

 Calendly

-On our website, you have the option of making appointments with us.
-We use the “Calendly” tool for booking appointments.
+On our website, you have the option to schedule appointments with us.
+We use the tool “Calendly” for booking appointments.
 The provider is Calendly LLC, 271 17th St NW, 10th Floor, Atlanta, Georgia 30363, USA (hereinafter “Calendly”).

-For the purpose of booking an appointment, enter the requested data and the desired appointment in the designated form.
-The entered data will be used for planning, conducting and, if applicable, following up on the appointment.
-The appointment data is stored for us on Calendly's servers, whose privacy policy you can view here: https://calendly.com/privacy.
+For the purpose of booking an appointment, enter the requested data and the desired appointment in the form provided for this purpose.
+The entered data will be used for the planning, implementation and, if applicable, for the follow-up of the appointment.
+The appointment data are stored for us on the servers of Calendly, whose privacy policy you can view here: https://calendly.com/privacy.

-The data you enter remains with us until you request us to delete it, revoke your consent to storage, or the purpose for data storage no longer applies.
+The data you enter will remain with us until you ask us to delete it, revoke your consent to its storage or the purpose for data storage no longer applies.
 Mandatory legal provisions – in particular retention periods – remain unaffected.

 The legal basis for data processing is Art.
 6 para.
 1 lit. f GDPR.
-The website operator has a legitimate interest in arranging appointments with interested parties and customers as easily as possible.
+The website operator has a legitimate interest in making appointments with prospective customers and customers as uncomplicated as possible.
 If corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
-1 lit. a GDPR and Section 25 para.
+1 lit. a GDPR and § 25 para.
 1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's end device (e.g. device fingerprinting) within the meaning of the TDDDG.
-Consent can be revoked at any time.
+The consent can be revoked at any time.

-The data transfer to the USA is based on the standard contractual clauses of the EU Commission.
+The data transfer to the USA is based on the European Commission's standard contractual clauses.
 Details can be found here: https://calendly.com/pages/dpa.

 Order processing